erikaduan/aws_notes/chapters/iam_roles_and_access_policies.md

     }
     ```

+    > **Note**
-    **Note:** The condition `"StringEquals": {"aws:RequestedRegion": "ap-southeast-2"}` restricts all AWS resource access to only the Sydney region.
+    > The condition `"StringEquals": {"aws:RequestedRegion": "ap-southeast-2"}` restricts all AWS resource access to only the Sydney region.
 Because account management resources like IAM, Cost Explorer, Key Management Service, CloudTrail and CloudShell can only be accessed via the global region i.e. default `us-east-1` region, we also need to explicitly allow access to these resources.
 AWS documentation about the latter step can be accessed [here](https://docs.aws.amazon.com/cloudshell/latest/userguide/sec-auth-with-identities.html).

 3. Assign the `admin_access` policy to your previously created `admin` user group through **Access management -> User groups -> admin -> Permissions -> Add permissions -> admin_access** or `aws iam attach-group-policy --group-name admin --policy-arn <admin_access_arn>` in CloudShell.
 4. Create a new user named `admin_<name>` using `Access management -> Users -> Add user`, select **Password - AWS Management Console access** under AWS access type and add to the `admin` user group.
 Alternatively, use `aws iam create-user --user-name admin_<name>`, then `aws iam create-login-profile --user-name admin_<name> --password <password>` and then `aws iam add-user-to-group --group-name admin --user-name admin_<name>` in CloudShell.